 for so long as the Security provided by the Access Seeker remains effective and is sufficient to meet the sum of debts actually payable and reasonably foreseeable in the course of the Insolvency;

-there is an emergency situation that in the Access Provider’s opinion may lead to a state of national safety or martial law being announced and the requisition by a competent authority of the Access Provider’s telecommunications networks or services used to provide one or more of the Services;
+there is an emergency situation that in the Access Provider’s reasonable opinion may lead to a state of national safety or martial law being announced and the requisition by a competent authority of the Access Provider’s telecommunications networks or services used to provide one or more of the Services;

-the continued operation of these Supply Terms or the supply of any Service would be unlawful, or compliance with legal or regulatory obligations requires immediate action which requires the suspension of the Supply Terms or one or more of the Services; or
+the continued supply of any Service would be unlawful, or compliance with legal or regulatory obligations or any instruction, order, direction, decision or request from any competent or government authority in the Kingdom requires the suspension of one or more of the Services; or

 the Authority or a relevant governmental authority directs the Access Provider to do so.

-If a Service has been suspended in accordance with these Supply Terms, the Access Seeker shall continue to pay the relevant Charges for that Service during the period of suspension, and shall pay the Access Provider any Charge payable for the reconnection or reinstatement of that Service, except that where the cause of suspension was outside the control of the Access Seeker.
-The Access Seeker may request and Access Provider shall provide a waiver of reconnection or reinstatement Charges and a fair and proportionate rebate in respect of such Charges as were paid as they fell due during the period of suspension.
+If a Service has been suspended in accordance with the Agreement, the Access Seeker shall continue to pay the relevant Charges for that Service during the period of suspension, and shall pay the Access Provider any Charge payable for the reconnection or reinstatement of that Service, except that where the cause of suspension was outside the control of the Access Seeker.
+The Access Seeker may request,where the cause of suspension was outside the control of the Access Seeker, the Access Provider shall provide a waiver of reconnection or reinstatement Charges and a fair and proportionate rebate in respect of such Charges as were paid as they fell due during the period of suspension.

-If any Service is, suspended under clause 12.2 or 12.3 for more than thirty (30) calendar days, then the Access Seeker may terminate the relevant Service with immediate effect by giving the Access Provider written notice.
+If any Service is, suspended under clause 12.2 or 12.3 for more than thirty (30) calendar days, then either party may terminate the relevant Service with immediate effect by giving the other a written notice.

-The Access Provider’s exercise of its right to suspend a Service does not prejudice any other right or remedy available to it, including any subsequent right to suspend that Service or a different Service.
+The Access Provider’s exercise of its right to suspend a Service does not prejudice any other right or remedy available to it, including any subsequent right to suspend or terminate that Service or a different Service.

 If the circumstances giving rise to a right of suspension are cured during any period of notice or suspension and such cure is objectively explained and evidenced in writing to the Access Provider: